Boba Tale — Tutorial That Builds Confidence and Cravings by Julie ParkBoba Tale — Tutorial That Builds Confidence and Cravings by Julie Park

 The Challenge

-New players lacked direction and often quit before completing their first successful order.
+No early guidance.
+New players had no direction and often quit before completing their first successful order — before they could fall in love with the game.

-Without early explanation, players didn’t understand how upgrades or IAPs supported progression.
+Unclear upgrade value.
+Without context, players didn't understand how upgrades or IAPs supported progression — making purchase moments feel arbitrary instead of helpful.

 Tutorial